golang-vietnam/gophercon-landing/README.md

+# Vietnam Investment Day 2019

 ![](public/images/website.png)

 # GopherCon Landing Page

 This is the official repo for Gopher Conference website.

-It was built using [react-static](https://github.com/nozzle/react-static), a progressive static-site generator for React.
+It was built using [react-static](https://github.com/nozzle), a progressive static-site generator for React.
 The output is a static website hosted in Netlify.
+The template was built by Dwarves Foudation team (https://github.com/dwarvesf/template-react-static)

 ## How to Contribute